thirumurthis/Learnings/websocket/websocketd_blog.md

     - To establish a WebSocket connection, the client sends a WebSocket handshake request, for which the server returns a WebSocket handshake response
     - The handshake starts with an HTTP request/response, allowing servers to handle HTTP connections as well as WebSocket connections on the same port.
 Once the connection is established, communication switches to a bidirectional binary protocol which does not conform to the HTTP protocol.

+Recommend to understand the Websocket communication protocol by referring to the (wiki)[https://en.wikipedia.org/wiki/WebSocket] and other sources.

 ### What is websocketd?

  - Websocketd is websocket daemon service with which we can run Websocket server to create WebSocket endpoint.
  - Any program that can be executed from command line, we can expose the output as a WebSocket endpoint.
  - If a program/process prints the message contents with new line char to STDOUT, the output can be sent as a WebSocket message to browser using `websocketd`.

-#### Installation:
+#### Installing websocketd

  - Download the executable from the link http://websocketd.com/

 In below demonstration, the `websocketd` is used to run the shell script `command.sh`.
   - The `command.sh` script access the API (https://www.randomnumberapi.com/) using cURL command.
-This API generates a radom number.
+This API generates a random number.
   - This script executes the cURL command in while loop and pause for a second.
   - The API response is enclosed with `[]`, inorder to remove these brackets `sed` command is used.

-#### smoothie.js library
+#### smoothie.js library for time-series chart

  - The `smoothie.js` library placed under js, this is a Javascript library used to plot time series plot, which will look like real-time chart.
  - The `smoothie.js` script needs to be included as a script in the `index.html`, so we can plot the time-series chart.

 #### websocketd exposes both websocket endpoint and http endpoint

  - When we execute the `websocketd` command the server will be able to serve the `index.html` file with the http url endpoint.

 > Note:
 >